darwingrosse/AMT-Transcripts/README.md

 name with `_audio` appended before the extension, e.g.
 `HTML/transcript-0005_audio.html`
-The generated `HTML/transcript-0005_audio.html` has a default style to facilitate distinguishing it from the plain `html`generated when omitting the `audio` subcommand.
+The generated `HTML/transcript-0005_audio.html` has a default style to facilitate distinguishing it from the plain `html`generated when using the `plain` subcommand.
 The `audio` default style can be overridden by providing a `css` file named `../HTML/j2h.css`.
 There's an example file `../HTML/j2h_example.css`.